Peccatism: Etymology

-Definition and nature of sin
+The Christian doctrine of sin

-In Christian theology, sin is considered a fundamental problem affecting humanity.
-It encompasses actions, thoughts, and intentions that deviate from moral and divine standards.
-Sin manifests in various forms and is often described using terms such as iniquity, corruption, rebellion, and evil.
+In Christian theology sin is the central problem facing humanity.
+It covers acts, thoughts, and intentions that fall outside moral and divine standards, and the tradition gives it many names, among them iniquity, corruption, rebellion, and evil.

-Sin is defined as any attitude or act in which one rebels against or fails to respond adequately to the love commandment of Jesus.
-It is further described as self-love and self-centeredness, the opposite of Jesus' love commandment, with the assertion that to be a sinner in God's eyes requires enough maturity, knowledge, and freedom to make moral choices.
+One definition treats sin as any attitude or act by which a person rebels against the love commandment of Jesus, or fails to answer it.
+On the same account, sin is self-love and self-centeredness, and a person counts as a sinner before God only with enough maturity, knowledge, and freedom to make moral choices.